-In 2022/23, the Authority paid £4.978m to Teachers Pensions in respect of teacher's retirement benefits, representing 23.68% of pensionable pay.
-The figures for 2021/22 were £4.062m representing 23.68% of pensionable pay.
-There were outstanding contributions of £1,447k remaining payable to the pension scheme as at year end.
-The contributions due to be paid in the next financial year are estimated to be £4.978m.
+In 2023/24, the Authority paid $\pounds 5.009m$ to Teachers Pensions in respect of teachers retirement benefits, representing 23.68% of pensionable pay.
+The figures for 2021/22 were $\pounds 4.978m$ representing 23.68% of pensionable pay.
+The contributions due to be paid in the next financial year are estimated to be $\pounds 5.040m$ .

 Public Health staff employed by the Authority are members of the NHS Pension Scheme.
 The Scheme is an unfunded, defined benefit scheme that covers NHS employers and is a multiemployer defined benefit scheme.
 The Authority is not able to identify the underlying scheme assets and liabilities for the staff transferred.
 For the purposes of this Statement of Accounts, it is therefore accounted for on the same basis as a defined contribution scheme.
-The total contributions for the year 2022/23 came to £0.05m representing 14.38% of the pensionable pay (£0.055m in 2021/22 representing 14.38% of the pensionable pay).
-The contributions due to be paid in the next financial year are estimated to be £0.050m.
+The total contributions for the year 2023/24 came to $\pounds 0.048$ m representing 14.38% of the pensionable pay ( $\pounds 0.055$ m in 2022/23 representing 14.38% of the pensionable pay).
+The contributions due to be paid in the next financial year are estimated to be $\pounds 0.050$ m.

 The Authority is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
-These costs are accounted for on a defined benefit basis and detailed in "Note 37".
+These costs are accounted for on a defined benefit basis and detailed in "Note 38".